Tigerair: Route strategy

 The airline also announced its switch from Singapore Airport Terminal Services to Swissport for ground handling once it became the first airline to operate at the newly opened Budget Terminal in Changi Airport on 26 March 2006.

-Tigerair became the first Singaporean low-cost carrier to receive operating permits from the Chinese aviation authorities to fly to the southern Chinese cities of Haikou, Guangzhou and Shenzhen in an announcement on 21 February 2006.
-Ticket sales to these destinations commenced 24 February 2006, with the first flight to Shenzhen taking place on 15 April, to Haikou from 26 April and to Guangzhou from 27 April 2006.
+Tigerair became the first Singaporean low-cost carrier to receive operating permits from the Chinese aviation authorities to fly to the southern Chinese cities of Haikou, Guangzhou, and Shenzhen in an announcement on 21 February 2006.
+Ticket sales to these destinations commenced on 24 February 2006, with the first flight to Shenzhen taking place on 15 April, to Haikou from 26 April and to Guangzhou from 27 April 2006.
 The airline has since indicated that the routes were highly popular, with increased flights to Haikou and Guangzhou less than three months since their launch.

 In June 2006, flights to Da Nang were suspended.
 On 20 July 2006, the media reported on the airline's intentions to increase its routes from 15 to 20 and to establish a second base city by the end of the year.
 Possible growth regions included China, Southern India, Cambodia and Brunei.

 The airline's plan for a possible initial public offering was also revealed.
 At the same time, it announced that it saw an increase of 81 per cent in passengers carried in the months of April to June since its move to the Budget Terminal in March, compared to the same period in the previous year.
 Tigerair started services from Singapore to Perth on 23 March 2007.

-On 25 October 2010, Tigerair announced that it will withdraw from Bangalore effective 14 November 2010, citing no reason.
-Tigerair resumed its flights between Singapore and Bangalore from 31 October 2011.
+On 25 October 2010, Tigerair announced that it would withdraw from Bangalore effective 14 November 2010, citing no reason.
+Tigerair resumed its flights between Singapore and Bangalore on 31 October 2011.

-On 19 August 2015, Tigerair announced it is expanding its network with the addition of Quanzhou and Lucknow as new destinations, commencing services on 28 September and 3 December respectively.
+On 19 August 2015, Tigerair announced it was expanding its network with the addition of Quanzhou and Lucknow as new destinations, commencing services on 28 September and 3 December respectively.

 Merging with Scoot

 On 4 November 2016, the parent company of Tigerair, Singapore Airlines announced a merger of Tigerair and Scoot with Tigerair coming into the Scoot brand.
 It will allow both airlines to achieve synergies in fare costs and revenue and operate under the same Air operator's certificate or AOC.
 Tigerair officially merged with Scoot and began operating under the Scoot brand on 25 July 2017, while the rebranding will leave the joint-venture Tigerair Australia and Tigerair Taiwan intact as Tigerair Australia 100% owned by Virgin Australia (Virgin Australia retains the Tigerair name and acquire the brand rights for Tigerair to operate to some international destinations from Australia.), while Tigerair Taiwan co-owned by China Airlines (80%) and its subsidiary Mandarin Airlines (10%) (with Tigerair hold 10%), respectively.

+On July 25, 2017, Scoot changed its IATA code from TZ to TR because Tigerair used TR, and also changed their ICAO code from SCO to TGW.

+On 13 January 2022, Tigerair Taiwan bought "Tigerair" brand ownership from Tigerair, making the company the sole brand owner.